kubernetes/autoscaler/cluster-autoscaler/FAQ.md

 | `v` | number for the log level verbosity |  |
 | `vmodule` | comma-separated list of pattern=N settings for file-filtered logging (only works for text log format) |  |
 | `write-status-configmap` | Should CA write status information to a configmap | true |

+****************

+### How does PDB eviction work?

+When Cluster Autoscaler is simulating or performing a scale-down, pods that match the label selector of a PodDisruptionBudget (PDB) are evaluated differently.

+For pods covered by a PDB, the `status.disruptionsAllowed` field must be greater than 0.
+If this field equals 0, the node drain is blocked and the scale-down for that node will not proceed.
+For more information, check [pod disruptions](https://kubernetes.io/docs/concepts/workloads/pods/disruptions/) and [how to configure a PDB](https://kubernetes.io/docs/tasks/run-application/configure-pdb/).

 # Troubleshooting